joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Open the Chrome developer tools with the *View > Developer > JavaScript Console* menu.

+In the JavaScript Console you should see `Hello, world!` printed out.

 ## Your First Component

 Create a file `src/om_tutorial/core.cljs` and edit it to look like the